jusnary/narycyber.github.io/content/posts/Privilege_Escalation/Windows-privilege-escalation/Security-Misconfiguration/index.md

  In the above output, we can see we have successfully escalated our privileges.

 Congratulations for making it to the end of this lengthy post.
-The above step-by-step explanation of how to exploit service misconfigurations can be used on any Windows system, but to get the best out of this write-up, we used this lab.
+The above step-by-step explanation of how to exploit service misconfigurations can be used on any Windows system.
+To deepen your knowledge, check out TIb3rius course called **Windows Privilege Escalation for OSCP & Beyond!**